François Viète: Code-breaker to two kings

 In 1589, Henry III took refuge in Blois.
 He commanded the royal officials to be at Tours before 15 April 1589.
 Viète was one of the first who came back to Tours.
 He deciphered the secret letters of the Catholic League and other enemies of the king.
 Later, he had arguments with the classical scholar Joseph Juste Scaliger.
 Viète triumphed against him in 1590.

-After the death of Henry III, Viète became a privy councillor to Henry of Navarre, now Henry IV.
+After the death of Henry III, Viète became a privy councillor to Henry of Navarre, now Henry IV of France.
 He was appreciated by the king, who admired his mathematical talents.
 Viète was given the position of councillor of the parlement at Tours.
-In 1590, Viète discovered the key to a Spanish cipher, consisting of more than 500 characters, and this meant that all dispatches in that language which fell into the hands of the French could be easily read.
+In 1590, Viète broke the key to a Spanish cipher, consisting of more than 500 characters, and this meant that all dispatches in that language which fell into the hands of the French could be easily read.

 Henry IV published a letter from Commander Moreo to the King of Spain.
 The contents of this letter, read by Viète, revealed that the head of the League in France, Charles, Duke of Mayenne, planned to become king in place of Henry IV.
 This publication led to the settlement of the Wars of Religion.
 The King of Spain accused Viète of having used magical powers.

 In 1593, Viète published his arguments against Scaliger.
 Beginning in 1594, he was appointed exclusively deciphering the enemy's secret codes.